|Emergency Communications Officer|

 Prepares, types, and files reports pertaining to the 9-1-1 Emergency Communication Center as necessary.

 |Knowledge of emergency first aid practices, procedures, and policies.

-Knowledge of the road and street system and geography of the City-Parish and adjacent areas.
+Knowledge of the road, street system, and geography of the City-Parish and adjacent areas.

-Knowledge of rules, regulations, and local traffic conditions in order to assist in the selection of the best route for emergency vehicles.
+Knowledge of rules, regulations, local traffic conditions, and patterns in order to select the closest, most appropriate emergency vehicles to respond.

 Ability to explain emergency first aid procedures calmly and clearly.

 Ability to speak clearly and concisely in a well-modulated voice and to use good diction.

 Ability to understand and follow oral and written instructions.